 Skip to Content

-A visit to the Book of Kells in Trinity College is one of the most popular things to do in Dublin.
+The Book of Kells in Trinity College is one of ancient Ireland’s true treasures.

 Especially as, in the process, you can wander around the breath-taking Long Room Library, which looks like a set from a Harry Potter movie.